2022/23 Full-time Undergraduate course

 The A Level requirement for this course is BBB.

-For those applicants offering Geography at A level, one grade reduction will be applied at the time of offer.
+For those applicants offering Geography at A level, a one grade reduction will be applied at the time of offer.
 Geography must be achieved at a minimum grade B.

 Applicants can satisfy the requirement for one of the A level grades (or equivalent) by substituting a combination of alternative qualifications recognised by the University.